ritza-co/bryntum-monday-gantt-app-starter/README.md

 ## Getting Started

-Create a `.env` file in the root folder of your project and add your monday.com access token to the following environmental variable:
+Create a `.env` file in the root folder of your project and add your monday.com access token to the following environment variable:

 ```
 VITE_MONDAY_ACCESS_TOKEN=